mtreerungroj/mtreerungroj.github.io/index.md

   - Building [leaderboard and quiz management system](https://quizchatbot-ce222.firebaseapp.com/) for [Quiz Chatbot](https://facebook.com/QuizChatbot-122419575009686) using ReactJS and Firebase Realtime Database.

 ### Project
-* Wongnai Image Classification
+* **Wongnai Image Classification**
-  - Classifying type of photos uploaded by users using [Fastai](https://docs.fast.ai/index.html).
+  - Classifying type of photos uploaded by users using [Fastai](https://docs.fast.ai/index.html)
-* Wongnai Text Menu Mapping
+* **Wongnai Text Menu Mapping**
-  - Researching about mapping the names of thai foods that has different writing/spelling but the same meaning.
+  - Researching about mapping the names of thai foods that has different writing/spelling but the same meaning
-*
+* **Wongnai Go/ No-go Classification**
+  - Predicting whether user decided to go to the restaurant or not, based on user behavior and user interaction with the restaurant
+  - Studying about user's behavior when they were in incentive program
+* **Wongnai Dashboard for tracking search KPI**
+  - Realtime dashboard showing the metrics for Wongnai's search system, built on Google Bigquery and Data Studio
+* **WongnaixLINE High Potential Restaurant for LINEMAN delivery**
+  - Targeting restaurants outside Bangkok that tend to have a good sales if they open a delivery

 ### Certificates
 * Accomplished the Data Analyst and Data Scientist track at Datacamp, view my [profile](https://datacamp.com/profile/mtreerungroj)